 Each year, American babies (1 year old and younger) receive more than 10 million vaccinations.
-During the first year of life, a significant number of babies suffer serious, life-threatening illnesses and medical events, such as Sudden Infant Death Syndrome (SIDS).
-Additionally, it is during the first year that congenital conditions may become evident.
+During the first year of life, many babies suffer serious, life-threatening illnesses and medical events, such as Sudden Infant Death Syndrome (SIDS).
+Additionally, congenital conditions may become evident during the first year.
 Therefore, due to chance alone, many babies will experience a medical event in close proximity to a vaccination.
-This does not mean, though, that the event is in fact related to the immunization.
+This does not mean, though, that the event is actually related to the immunization.
 The challenge is to determine when a medical event is directly related to a vaccination.

 Types of Side Effects

-Smallpox is a serious infection, fatal In 30% to 40% of cases, and caused by the Variola major or Variola minor virus.
-No wild smallpox cases have been reported since the 1970s.
+Smallpox is a serious infection, fatal in 30% to 40% of cases, and caused by the Variola major or Variola minor virus.
+Since the 1970s, no wild smallpox cases have been reported.
 The World Health Organization has declared it eradicated.

 The information below about side effects of Hib and smallpox vaccination is from the Centers for Disease Control and Prevention.